redixhumayun/redixhumayun.github.io/_drafts/extendible-hash-table.md

 The hash table variations above typically don't do well with large volumes of data, which is what is required in databases.
 You need a dynamic data structure that can grow and shrink to handle changes in data and can support high throughput in a concurrent environment.

+*Note: Hash tables seem to be typically used to create table indexes in databases, but typically B-trees are preferred here because hash tables don't support range queries*

 It's these two things that extendible hash tables do well - when they need to grow and shrink, they do so locally (i'll explain below) and can support fine-grained locking for concurrency.

 There are 3 things to keep track of in an extendible hash table - a header, a directory and a bucket.
 A header allows you to index into a directory and a directory allows you to index into a bucket.
 The image below shows an extendible hash table where each directory indexes into a unique bucket.